How Is Umbrella Take Home Pay Calculated? A Guide for 2026-27

 Stage one deductions come out of the assignment rate.
 These are employer-side costs:

-- Umbrella margin: Fixed weekly or monthly fee
+• Umbrella margin, a fixed weekly or monthly fee

 Stage two deductions come off your gross pay through PAYE:

-For a deeper explanation of NIC, read our guide to National Insurance for umbrella contractors.
+For a fuller explanation of NIC, read our guide to how umbrella National Insurance works.

 A worked example at 2026-27 rates (£350/day)

-Here's a step-by-step calculation for a contractor on £350 per day, working 5 days a week.
-Assumptions: 46 working weeks per year, rolled-up holiday pay, standard tax code 1257L, 5% employee pension contribution, no salary sacrifice.
+Here is a worked example for a contractor on £350 per day, working five days a week.
+The assumptions are 46 working weeks a year, rolled-up holiday pay, tax code 1257L, a 5% employee pension contribution, and no salary sacrifice.

 Annual assignment rate: £350 x 5 days x 46 weeks = £80,500

 This example uses rolled-up holiday pay.
-With accrued holiday pay, your weekly take-home is lower during work weeks.
-It's higher when you take leave.
-The annual total is the same.
+With accrued holiday pay, your weekly take-home is lower while you are working.
+It rises when you take leave.
+The yearly total stays the same.

 How salary sacrifice affects your take-home

-Salary sacrifice lets you redirect part of your gross pay into your pension before tax and NIC are applied.
+Salary sacrifice lets you move part of your gross pay into your pension before tax and NIC are applied.
 You pay income tax and employee NIC on a lower figure.
-That means more money goes into your pension pot and less goes to HMRC.
-It's one of the most effective ways to increase the value of your umbrella pay.
+More goes into your pension and less goes to HMRC.
+It is one of the easiest ways to boost the value of your umbrella pay.

-The sacrifice goes into your pension, not lost.
-The net cost of the extra contribution is lower than the headline figure.
+The sacrifice still goes into your pension.
+It is not lost.
+Your net cost is lower than the headline amount.

-Read our salary sacrifice and pension guide for the full explanation.
+Read our salary sacrifice and your pension for the full explanation.

 How NMW limits salary sacrifice

 Your umbrella must keep your hourly rate above the National Minimum Wage after any salary sacrifice.
-The National Living Wage rate is £12.71 per hour in 2026-27.
-If your salary sacrifice would take your hourly rate below that, the umbrella has to limit the sacrifice.
-You can't sacrifice your way below NMW.
+The National Living Wage is £12.71 per hour in 2026-27.
+If your sacrifice would take your rate below that, the umbrella has to cut it back.
+You cannot sacrifice your way below NMW.

 This limit mainly affects contractors on lower assignment rates.
-A contractor on £350 per day has significant headroom above NMW.
-A contractor on £150 per day may hit the ceiling sooner.
+A contractor on £350 per day has plenty of room above NMW.
+A contractor on £150 per day may hit the cap sooner.

-Here's how the limit works.
-Your umbrella calculates your effective hourly rate after sacrifice.
+Here is how it works.
+Your umbrella works out your effective hourly rate after sacrifice.
 If it falls below £12.71, they reduce the sacrifice to stay compliant.
-They'll tell you the maximum sacrifice amount available at your rate.
+They will tell you the maximum amount you can sacrifice at your rate.

 How do you estimate your take-home pay?

-Use the DASA umbrella pay calculator to model your take-home quickly.
-Enter your day rate or hourly rate, pension contribution, and holiday pay preference.
+Use the DASA umbrella pay calculator to estimate your take-home quickly.
+Enter your day rate or hourly rate, your pension contribution, and your holiday pay preference.
 The calculator uses 2026-27 rates for all deductions.
-It gives you a clear estimate within seconds.
+It gives you an estimate in seconds.

 The worked example above shows typical numbers for a £350/day contractor.
-Your numbers will differ based on your rate, tax code, pension choice, and working pattern.
+Your numbers will change based on your rate, tax code, pension choice, and working pattern.

-Try the DASA umbrella pay calculator now.
-It's the fastest way to get a reliable estimate.
+Try the umbrella pay calculator now.
+It is the fastest way to get a solid estimate.

-Once you're paid, check the numbers against your actual payslip.
-If something doesn't add up, read our payslip guide.
-It explains what each line means.
+Once you are paid, check the numbers against your payslip.
+If something does not add up, read our how to read your umbrella payslip.
+It explains each line.

 Start with the assignment rate.
-Deduct employer NIC (15%), apprenticeship levy (0.5%), the umbrella margin, and holiday pay.
+Deduct employer NIC at 15%, the apprenticeship levy at 0.5%, the umbrella margin, and holiday pay.
 What remains is gross pay.
-Then income tax and employee NIC come off gross pay through PAYE.
-The result is your take-home.
+Then income tax and employee NIC come off through PAYE.
+The amount left is your take-home.

 What is an assignment rate?